 For camping in WA, we are spoilt for choice with excellent locations throughout the state and many close to Perth.
 Inland in the south west can experience freezing temperatures but close to the coast can be chilly too.
 Many locations allow a campfire during the cooler months but check in advance that fires are permitted.
 There is nothing better than sitting around the fire after a day of adventures, relaxing with a drink.

 Many destinations in the south west have plenty of activities to keep you warm during the day and are better to undertake in the cooler months.
 Bushwalking and cycling are great ways to enjoy the natural surroundings and stay busy.
-The hardest part of camping in winter is trying to get warm again if you body temperature drops.
+The hardest part of camping in winter is trying to get warm again if your body temperature drops.
 Stay active to keep warm.

 Tip: Research the location before you go.
 The DPAW ParkStay site has information on their camping grounds, which will usually tell you about the facilities available and whether fires are permitted at the time.
+Not sure?
+Look for a caravan park in your desired destination.
+They’ll usually have hot showers and fire pits.

 A spot of rain here or there is often inevitable during winter but downpours and gale force winds do not make a pleasant camping experience.
 Check during the week before you go and if you are keen to go despite the weather, ensure your set up can handle the extremes.